-A recent video by Mr. Thomas Leveritt of New York called How the Sun Sees You has stimulated a great deal of interest in UV skin imaging.
-In response to numerous customer inquiries, Oculus Photonics has introduced the UVSIS™, a “UV Mirror” that allows skin care professionals to assess sun damage of facial skin and to help clients practice proper application of sunscreen.
+In 2014, a video produced by Mr. Thomas Leveritt of New York called How the Sun Sees You stimulated a great deal of worldwide interest in UV skin imaging.
+That year, Oculus Photonics introduced the UVSIS™, a “UV Mirror” that allows skin care professionals to assess sun damage of facial skin and to help clients practice proper application of sunscreen.
 The UVSIS, or Ultraviolet Skin Imaging System enables people to visualize themselves with UV light, which makes hyperpigmentation sun damage very apparent, and makes sunscreen look like black paint!
 The system consists of a UV camera module, a video monitor, and a pair of UV LED lamps to provide uniform lighting of the user’s face.

 Oculus Photonics has developed novel tools for forensic investigators to examine crime scenes with invisible light.
 In the past, this was done with photographic film, and it was a difficult technique to master.
 Digital cameras and electronic imaging sensors make UV imaging a snap.